Capital Anesthesia Partners

 Patients may expect to receive as many as four bills for their outpatient procedure:

-1. professional fee from physician (surgeon/gastroenterologist) who performed the procedure
+1. professional fee from the physician (surgeon/gastroenterologist) who performed the procedure

 3. professional fee from Capital Anesthesia Partners for services provided by our anesthesia provider who cared for you during the procedure